csmclaren/loco/README.md

       ;; Load `loco`
       (require 'loco)

-      ;; Set the default key bindings for Loco (loco-set-default-key-bindings)
+      ;; Set the default configuration for Loco (loco-set-default-configuration)

       ;; Enable Loco in all buffers
       (global-loco-mode 1)